UalaceCafe/log_redux/README.md

 > **Note**
 >
 > I recommend disabling `color` when logging to a file, as it will add ANSI color codes to the output, making it harder to read.
-If later you wish to read from the file and print these logs to the screen, its better to create two loggers, one for the file and one for the terminal ($stdout or $stderr).
+If later you wish to read from the file and print these logs to the screen, it's better to instead create two loggers, one for the file and one for the terminal (`$stdout` or `$stderr`).

 ### Logging